Category

 • Why: Saponified palm oil solidifies into a harder bar soap than palm kernel oil is able to.

-• Effect on Performance: Bar soap is slightly more moisturizing.
+• Effect on Performance: Our Castile Bar Soap is slightly more moisturizing.
 Palm oil contains stearic acid, which some people find to be less drying than the lauric acid found in palm kernel oil.

 • Bar contains salt (NaCl – sodium chloride or table salt).